 Braces usually don’t hurt.
 You may feel a small amount of discomfort for a couple days as your teeth, gums, cheeks, and mouth get used to your new braces.

 With braces, you should brush your teeth at least three times a day to keep your teeth, gums, and mouth healthy and clean.
 Brushing regularly will help remove any food that may be caught between the braces.

 You should also floss daily to get in between your braces where your brush isn't able to reach.
-Dr. Daniel or Dr. Jones can show you how to properly brush and floss once your braces are placed.
+Dr. Daniel, Dr. Jones, or Dr. Walker can show you how to properly brush and floss once your braces are placed.

 Yes!
 Once you have braces, it's more important than ever that you visit your dentist regularly.
 Food may be caught in places that your toothbrush can't reach.
 This causes bacteria to build up that can lead to cavities, gingivitis, and gum disease.

-Your dentist will work closely with Daniel Orthodontics to make sure that your teeth stay clean and healthy while wearing braces.
+Your dentist will work closely with Daniel & Jones Orthodontics to make sure that your teeth stay clean and healthy while wearing braces.

 Playing an instrument or a contact sport may require some adjustment when you first get your braces, but wearing braces will not stop you from participating in any of your school activities.

 If you play a contact sport, we recommend that you wear a mouthguard to protect your braces or appliance.

 Simply call our practice!
 The Daniel & Jones Orthodontics front desk staff will be happy to help schedule your next appointment at your convenience.